 Global Water WQ201 pH Sensor

-The Global Water WQ201 pH sensor is a rugged, reliable water pH measuring device mounted on 25 ft of marine grade cable, with lengths up to 500 ft available.
+The Global Water WQ201 pH sensor is a rugged, reliable water pH measuring device mounted on 25 ft. of marine grade cable with 4-20mA output.

 Features